blackxored/docker-parse-server/README.md

 ## User Feedback

 ### Issues
-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/instainer/parse-server-docker/issues).
+If you have any problems with or questions about this image, please make contact through a [GitHub issue](https://github.com/instainer/parse-server-docker/issues).

 ## Contributing